jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 [2] The evidence of Jerome
 According to Jerome, Arnobius wrote *adversus gentes* to prove his conversion to Christianity.
 The books were widely read, as Arnobius is a rhetorician of some renown, but Jerome does not enjoy his style.
 1
+@@{declamandum}- gerundive in an expression of purpose-need to include gerundives?
 {qui...elucubravit...impetravit} relative clause
-{cum...erudiret...compelleretur...impetraret} @@(are these verbs in parallel or are they the verbs within the relative clause?) cum circumstantial
-Siccae- locative
-{quam...impugnaverat} relative clause
+@@{cum...erudiret...compelleretur...impetraret} cum circumstantial
+@@{Siccae}- locative (need to include?)
-pietatis- objective genitive
+{pietatis}- objective genitive
 :::
 2
-Siccae-locative
-{quae...exstant} relative clause
+{Siccae}-locative
-senectute- ablative of description
+{senectute}- ablative of description
 @@should the qui be after Firmianus? context would help here
 :::
 3
+{operis sui}- objective genitive
 :::
 4
 @@Do I need a comment about legendum?
 Gerundives in general?
-{ut...eligamus vitemusque} purpose clause {quae...sunt} relative clause
+{ut...eligamus vitemusque} purpose clause
 :::
 5
+@@is this saying and Lactantius also wrote 7 volumes against the pagans?
+I think the rest of the sentence may correlate to something else but I'm uncertain

 Vocab
 abs	by, from; after